-Fire has historically occurred on this site every 25 to 40 years.
+Fire has historically occurred on this site every 60 to 80 years.

-The the Reference State (State 1), historically known as the Historic Climax Plant Community (HCPC), moves through many phases depending on the natural and man-made forces that impact the community over time.
+The Reference State (State 1), previous referred to as the Historic Climax Plant Community (HCPC), moves through many phases depending on the natural and man-made forces that impact the community over time.
 State 1, described later, indicates some of these phases.